unsubtle8593/test-nextcloud-api/README.md

 This module provides a starting point for the developers on creating their FOSSBilling module.

 Explore the files and comments in the code to understand the structure of the module better.
 See the social links on [our website](https://fossbilling.org) if you need further information.
+This module has its own [GitHub repository](https://github.com/FOSSBilling/example-module) where you can submit issues and pull requests.

 In general, we use modules to extend the functionality of FOSSBilling.